 Information for authors submitting to the Expert Collection

-Scope: Expert Opinion on Emerging Drugs was devised to provide an expert evaluation of the most important emerging drug technologies.
+Scope: Expert Opinion on Emerging Drugs was devised to provide an expert evaluation of the most important emerging drugs in Phase II and III clinical trials.
 These are assessed in terms of their potential impact on the current management of specific diseases.

 Many sources of information on compounds in development are available to research and development decision makers, but none of these provides an accessible and independent assessment of the commercial and technical viability of the most promising areas of drug research.
 Expert Opinion on Emerging Drugs seeks to fulfil this function by commissioning recognised opinion leaders to write focused appraisals of areas of innovative medical research, which can be readily understood by a scientifically-literate, but not necessarily expert, audience.

 Each issue contains chapters on a variety of subjects, each of them profiled according to the standard format outlined below.
 The chapters are expected to be able to stand alone in terms of their coverage of each individual area, but their uniformity, in terms of the sections covered in each of the chapters, is designed to facilitate comparative evaluation.

 The ideal Review Article will provide both a critical evaluation and the author’s opinion on the quality and novelty of the information disclosed.